Personal insolvency options

 You will have to complete a Prescribed Financial Statement, giving full and honest information about your financial circumstances.
-The required information is specified in these Regulations (pdf).
-You will have to sign a Statutory Declaration to this effect.
-You must act in good faith and co-operate fully with the process.
+The required information for the statement is set out in the Personal Insolvency Act 2012 (Prescribed Financial Statement) Regulations 2014.
+You must sign a declaration that you are acting in good faith and co-operate fully with the process.

-You will have to give your written consent to the accessing of certain personal data held by banks and other financial institutions so that your financial situation can be verified.
-Government Departments and agencies will have the power to release certain information about you.
+You will have to give your written consent that certain personal data held by banks and other financial institutions can be accessed so that your financial situation can be verified.
+Government departments and agencies will have the power to release certain information about you.

-If you use any of these new mechanisms, your name and details will be published on a register that will be accessible to the public.
+If you use any of these 3 procedures, your name and details will be published on a register, which is available to the public on the ISI website.
 The success or failure of the process will also be recorded.

 During this period your creditors will not be able to pursue you for payment, but if your circumstances improve during the 3 years, you may have to pay part of your debts accordingly.
 At the end of the 3 years, all of the debts covered by the DRN will be written off, even if you have not managed to pay anything off them.